Internet of Things (Part 1)

 Desktop and mobile applications are able to connect to an MQTT broker showing messages that are being published.
 Desktop and mobile applications allow users to manually publish messages to an MQTT broker.

-ESP8266 is publishing "outTopic" messages to the MQTT broker
+The ESP8266 published "outTopic" messages to the MQTT broker

-ESP8266 is publishing "outTopic" messages to the MQTT broker
+The ESP8266 published "outTopic" messages to the MQTT broker

-MQTT explorer publishes an "inTopic" message with payload "1" to the MQTT broker and the ESP8266's LED turns on.
+I published an "inTopic" message with payload "1" to the MQTT broker and the ESP8266's LED turned on.

-MQTT explorer publishes an "inTopic" message with payload "1" to the MQTT broker and the ESP8266's LED turns on.
+I published an "inTopic" message with payload "1" to the MQTT broker and the ESP8266's LED turned on.

 mqtt_esp8266.ino